Generalized Out-of-Distribution Detection: A Survey: Generalized OOD Detection

 In contrast to sensory AD, semantic AD only focuses on the semantic shift.
 An example of real-world applications is crime surveillance~\cite{idrees2018enhancing,surveillance02ijcnn}.
 Active image crawlers for a specific category also need semantic AD methods to ensure the purity of the collected images~\cite{optimol10ijcv}.
 An example of the academic benchmarks is to recursively use one class from MNIST as ID during training, and ask the model to distinguish it from the rest of the 9 classes during testing.

 \keypoint{Evaluation} In the AD benchmarks, test samples are annotated to be either normal or abnormal.
 The deployed anomaly detector will produce a confidence score for a test sample, indicating how confident the model considers the sample as normality.
 Samples below the predefined confidence threshold are considered abnormal.
-By viewing the true normalities as positive and anomalies as negative, different thresholds will produce a series of true positive rates (TPR) and false-positive rates (FPR)---from which we can calculate the area under the receiver operating characteristic curve (AUROC)~\cite{auroc06pr}.
+By viewing the anomalies as positive and true normalities as negative\footnote{Align with MSP~\cite{msp17iclr}.
+Check \href{https://github.com/Jingkang50/OpenOOD/issues/206}{this issue} in OpenOOD}, different thresholds will produce a series of true positive rates (TPR) and false-positive rates (FPR)---from which we can calculate the area under the receiver operating characteristic curve (AUROC)~\cite{auroc06pr}.
 Similarly, the precision and recall values can be used to compute metrics of F-scores and the area under the precision-recall curve (AUPR)~\cite{evaluation20jmlt}.
-Note that there can be two variants of AUPR values: one treating "normal" as the positive class, and the other treating "abnormal" as the positive class.
+Note that there can be two variants of AUPR values: one treating ``normal'' as the positive class, and the other treating ``abnormal'' as the positive class.
 For AUROC and AUPR, a higher value indicates better detection performance.

 \keypoint{Remark: Alternative Taxonomy on Anomalies} Some previous literature considers anomalies types to be three-fold: point anomalies, conditional or contextural anomalies, and group or collective anomalies~\cite{anomalyreview20adelaide,anomalysurvey19sydney,anomalysurvey21ieee}.
 In this survey, we mainly focus on point anomalies detection for its popularity in practical applications and its adequacy to elucidate the similarities and differences between sub-tasks.
 Details of the other two kinds of anomalies, \ie contextural anomalies that often occur in time-series tasks, and collective anomalies that are common in the data mining field, are not covered in this survey.
-We recommend readers to the recent AD survey papers~\cite{anomalysurvey21ieee} for in-depth discussion on them.
+We recommend readers to the recent AD survey papers~\cite{anomalysurvey21ieee} for an in-depth discussion on them.

-\keypoint{Remark: Taxonomy based on Supervision} We use sensory / semantic dichotomy is to subdivide AD at the task level.
+\keypoint{Remark: Taxonomy based on Supervision} We use sensory/semantic dichotomy to subdivide AD at the task level.
 From the perspective of methodologies, some literature categorizes AD techniques into unsupervised and (semi-) supervised settings.
 Note that these two taxonomies are orthogonal as they focus on tasks and methods respectively.